HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **register modes** specify two registers "a" and "b" for the operation and store the result in "r".
 An example would be a the ADD instruction that adds the register content of "a" and "b" and stores the result into "r".

 The machine addresses memory with a byte address.
 There are the indexed and register indexed operand mode.
 Operand mode 2 is the **register indexed address mode**, which will use a base register "b" and add an offset in "a" to it, forming the final byte address offset.
-The upper two bits select one of the four segment register SR4 ..
+The upper two bits select one of the segment registers SR4 ..
 SR7.
 The **dw** field specifies the data field width.
 A value of 0 represent a byte, 1 a half-word and 2 a word and 3 a double word.
 Option 3 is reserved and not implemented yet.
 The computed address must be aligned with the size of data to fetch.

 The final operand mode is the **indexed address mode**.
 The offset field is a signed 12 bit field.
 The sign bit is in the rightmost position of the field.
 Depending on the sign, the remaining value in the field is sign extended or zero extended.
 The **dw** field specifies the data field width, just as in operand mode 2.

 The operand address for the indexed and register indexed mode is built by adding an signed byte offset to the base register "b".
-The upper two bits select one of the four segment register SR4 ..
+The upper two bits select one of SR4 ..
 SR7.

 ### System Control Instructions

 The system control instructions are intended for the runtime designer to control the CPU resources such as TLB, Cache and so on.
-There are instruction to load a segment or control registers as well as instructions to store a segment or control register.
+There are instruction to load a segment or control registers as well as instructions to store them.
 The TLB and the cache modules are controlled by instructions to insert and remove data in these two entities.
 Finally, the interrupt and exception system needs a place to store the address and instruction that was interrupted as well as a set of shadow registers to start processing an interrupt or exception.
 Most of the instructions found in this group require that the processor runs in privileged mode.

 The **MR** instructions is used to transfer data to and from a segment register or a control register.
 The processor status instruction **MST** allows for setting or clearing an individual an accessible bit of the status part of the processor state.